MingChiangChang/CrystalShift.jl/README.md

 ## TODOs
 - [x] Data Structure (7/30)
 - [ ] Test cases for optimization
-- [ ] Using Optimization API
+- [x] Using Optimization API
-- [ ] Figure out how to construct residual function with an array of phases
+- [x] Figure out how to construct residual function with an array of phases
-- [ ] Update python script with unit of nm
 - [ ] Implement function for q calculation for different crystals

 ## Development log